+2021 JUDICIAL CANDIDATES

+3rd District Court Judge

+Lisa Saltzman

+\star \star \star

+Running on the Democratic, Republican and Conservative party lines in the general election

+Age: 55

-Running on the Democratic, Republican and Conservative party lines in the general election Age: 55 Lives in: Great Neck Education: Bachelor's from New York University, 1988; law degree from Yeshiva University in 1991 Legal career: Upon graduation, Saltzman began working as a trial attorney at the Legal Aid Society, where she stayed until
+Lives in: Great Neck

+Education: Bachelor's from New York University, 1988; law degree from Yeshiva University in 1991

+Legal career: Upon graduation, Saltzman began working as a trial attorney at the Legal Aid Society, where she stayed until

+1997.
+She has worked as a supervising attorney with Queens Defenders since 1997, and an attorney at law in her private practice since 2010.
+Saltzman is also an adjunct professor of law at Seton Hall University, a position she has held since 2010.

 \star

+David I. Levine

 Democratic, Republican, Conservative

 PHOTO

 NOT

 AVAILABLE

-David I. Levine

 Age: 55

 Lives in: Roslyn Heights

 Education: Gaduated from SUNY Binghamton in 1987 and earned his law degree from New York Law School in 1990.

 Legal career: Judge Levine was appointed by the County Executive Laura Curran to the Nassau County District Court this past March.

 Levine previously served as the associate justice for the Village of Manorhaven from November 2019 to March 2021.

 Levine was also a member of the Town of North Hempstead Board of Zoning and Appeals from January 2012 to March 2021.

 Prior to ascending to the District Court bench, he maintained a private practice in Mineola from 1997 to March 2021 and was an assistant district attorney in Queens from 1990 to 1997.

 William Hohauser

 Democratic, Republican, Conservative

+PHOTO

+NOT

+AVAILABLE

 Age: 62

 Lives in: xxxx

 Education: Earned bachelor's degree from SUNY Binghamton in 1981 and his law degree from Columbia Law School in 1984.

-AVAILABLE Legal career: Hohauser served as counsel and the executive
+Legal career: Hohauser served as counsel and the executive director for Morgan Stanley

-PHOTO

-NOT

-director for Morgan Stanley Smith Barney from 1987 to 2015.
+Smith Barney from 1987 to 2015.
 While there, his areas of practice included securities, corporate, employment, RICO and real estate law as well as Uniform Commercial Code and tort claims.

 Family Court Judge Candidate

 Darlene D. Harris

-Age: 55

-Hometown: Uniondale

-Education: University of Pennsylvania; Hofstra University

-Legal career: District Court judge since January 2015, practiced law in family court for 13 vears, former Nassau County legislator.
+Age: 55 Hometown: Uniondale Education: University of Pennsylvania; Hofstra University Legal career: District Court judge since January 2015, practiced law in family court for 13 years, former Nassau County legislator.

 NOVEMBER 2, 2021

 2nd District Court Judge

 Vincent T. Muscarella

-Vincent T. Muscarella, a Republican, is running unopposed for the 2nd District Court.
+Vincent T. Muscarella, a

+Republican, is running unopposed for the 2nd District Court.

 He was elected to the first session of the Nassau County Legislature on Nov.
 5, 1995.
-He represents the 8th Legislative District, which encompasses Franklin Square, Floral Park, Bellerose, Bellerose Terrace, West Hempstead and portions of Elmont, New Hyde Park and Stewart
+He represents the 8th Legislative District,

+which encompasses Franklin

+Square, Floral Park, Bellerose,

+Bellerose Terrace, West Hempstead and portions of Elmont,

+New Hyde Park and Stewart